+I’m a Johannesburg based photographer.
+I've been a dedicated freelance photographer since 2005.
+I lost my mom when I was 30.
+That doesn't make me special but it did change my life.
+Not a 10th of October passes without me remembering my mother's final words to me.
 "Life is very short.
-Look at me I am 62.
-About to die.
+Look at me I am 62 and about to die.
 You are not the corporate type.
 Follow your creative passion.
 Do something with your life before it's over!"

+Yes life if short.
 The loss of my parents shaped my outlook and will continue to inspire the life I have chosen to live.

 I left the corporate world, got divorced, was blessed with a beautiful son, picked up my camera and went to work.
 I soon learnt that no one owes you anything.
 More importantly I learnt that "nothing teaches nothing".